open-telemetry/opentelemetry.io/content/en/blog/2022/opamp/index.md

 traces, metrics, and logs 100% of the time?
 How much of the service traffic should be sampled?
 I would like to suggest the answer of “it depends”.
 Desired telemetry data differs in a service lifecycle from development to continuous deployment.
-It changes when a client faces an error or our service has been thrown into major scale.
+It changes when our client faces an error or a service has been thrown into major scale.
 In an ideal world, we would modify the entire service’s telemetry without the need for code changes or deployment.
 Thanks to Otel [OpAMP](https://github.com/open-telemetry/opamp-go) service and the people behind it, I believe the time has arrived.

-OpenTelemtry, also known as Otel, is a vendor-neutral open-source observability framework for instrumenting, generating, collecting, and exporting telemetry data such as traces, metrics, and logs.
-It’s a fast growing Cloud Native Computing Foundation (CNCF) project.
-Otel is made of several components including per-language SDKs and a collector.
-The collector is a centralized pipeline made to collect, transform and export telemetry data.
-The SDK is a specific language Otel API implementation, running with a service.
-It is used as an input to the collector telemetry receiver.

 OpAMP stands for Open Agent Management Protocol.
 It aims at managing large fleets of data collection agents, and its GoLang implementation is at the Beta